 "Thank you for the kind thoughtfulness.
 I can't praise you enough for the constant care you have given to me."

 "I recently had surgery [on my knee] and I wanted to tell you what a wonderful, knowledgeable, employee you have "Will P." He makes you feel very comfortable and after the first week, I thought I was ready to fly!"

 "I have recently had an experience with one of your employees, (Christine A.) which was extremely positive, and wanted to commend her and the agency for her excellent work ethic."

 "It's sometimes easy to forget that there are nice people out there doing nice thing for others.
 Thank you for all your kindness."

 "Thank you all so much for the excellent care you gave to my Dad!
 Especially Lisa!"

 "I would like to thank you all for the opportunities that your company has given me to experience everything that I have, and the insight I believe I need to start a career in nursing."

-We are proud to announce the Direct Care Workers of the Month for the Month of October!
-Allentown - Crystal C “Congratulations Crystal for…
+We are proud to announce the Direct Care Workers of the Month for November!
+Allentown - Elizabeth L. “Elizabeth is patient with high needs consumers…

 The tour of our offices continues this month with a trip down to our Berwick Office!
 Our Berwick office is located on Fowler Avenue in…